npm/npm-registry-couchapp/README.md

 # Install

-You'll need CouchDB trunk, we're using some very new features.
-The git mirror is linked in as a submodule.
-You can get it like this:
+You'll need CouchDB version 1.0.0 or higher.
+We're using some newish features.

-    git submodule init
-    git submodule update

-and then `cd deps/couchdb` and do the `./bootstrap && ./configure && make && sudo make install` dance.
-More information, including how to install the dependencies, available [on the CouchDB wiki](http://wiki.apache.org/couchdb/Installation).

-If you already have couch installed via MacPorts or apt-get or Homebrew, you'll probably need to remove it first.

-Create a file called `jsregistry.ini` (or anything .ini, really) and put this in it:
+I recommend getting one from http://couchone.com/

+Add a vhost config:

     [vhosts]
     packages:5984 = /jsregistry/_design/app/_rewrite

 Where `packages` is the hostname where you'll be running the thing, and `5984` is the port that CouchDB is running on.
 If you're running on port 80, then omit the port altogether.

-Then drop this file in your `/etc/couchdb/local.d` folder.
-(If you're using Homebrew or MacPorts, this may be found underneath the package system prefix, either `/usr/local` or `/opt/local`, respectively.)

-Now Install use npm to install couchapp.
+Now install couchapp:

-    git clone git@github.com:mikeal/node.couchapp.js.git
-    cd node.couchapp.js
-    npm install .
-    npm activate couchapp 0.2.0
+    npm install couchapp

 Now run the sync app.js from this repository.

     couchapp --design app.js --sync --couch http://localhost:5984/jsregistry

+You may need to put a username and password in the URL:

+    couchapp --design app.js --sync --couch http://user:pass@localhost:5984/jsregistry

 # API

 ### GET /packagename

 Returns the JSON document for this package.
 Includes all known dists and metadata.
 Example: